nhtkid/desktopAssistant/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/your-username/voice-assistant-scripts/issues) if you want to contribute.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.